thanasisn/SDR_enhancement_LAP/article/article.md

 In this study, we investigate the characteristics of global horizontal irradiance enhancement events induced by clouds over Thessaloniki for the period 1994 -- 2023 using data recorded every one minute.
-To our knowledge, there isn't a similar study with such a long time series.
 We identified the cloud enhancement (CE) events by creating an appropriate cloud-free irradiance reference using a radiative transfer model and aerosol optical depth data from a collocated Cimel sun photometer and a Brewer spectrophotometer.
 We found a trend in CE events of